Amelia5p/YogaWithBilly/README.md

 ## Site Overview

-Yoga with Billy is a user friendly website for yoga lovers.
+Yoga with Billy is a user-friendly website for yoga lovers.
 The website offers users an opportunity to learn about yoga practices, book classes, and get to know the instructor, Billy.

 Live site: https://amelia5p.github.io/YogaWithBilly/